Luel-Abraha/light-direction-estimation-Deeplearning-project/readme.md

 # Light Direction Estimation from Shadows and depth

 This project estimates light direction in images by analyzing the relationship between objects and their shadows.
-It use single stage instance shadow detection with bidirectional learning(based on the implemntation of Detectron2) for instance segmentation and Depth Anything for depth estimation.
+It uses single stage instance shadow detection with bidirectional learning(based on the implemntation of Detectron2, https://github.com/stevewongv/SSIS) for instance segmentation and Depth Anything (https://github.com/LiheYoung/Depth-Anything) for depth estimation.

 ## Features